 The peritoneum is the inner lining of the abdomen which also lines the inner organs of the abdomen.
 It secretes fluid which decreases friction between the organs and insulates the organs.

 The advanced cancers inside the abdominal cavity are the most difficult cancers to treat and hence need an experienced and expert team of doctors to manage.
 These patients if properly diagnosed and treated with the best available treatments can be offered a chance at a cure.

 Dr. SUHAS K R at Narayana multispecialty hospital started this program with the intention to give patients belonging to Mysore and surrounding districts the chance to get the best of treatment at a reasonable cost as it is difficult for many of the patients to go to metro cities.
-Since the last 10 months, we have treated around 15 patients with excellent results which is the highest in Mysuru and one of the highest in the whole of Karnataka.
+Since starting the program, we have treated around 30 patients with excellent results which is the highest in Mysuru and one of the highest in the whole of Karnataka.
 This is the first of its kind unit in the Mysuru region and there is a need for patient awareness about such a program so that they can avail the benefits.

 Advanced cancer needs specialist management to have the best chance at a cure.
 Surgery needs to be thorough and ensure 100% removal of cancer and without adequate surgery, nothing else will ensure the best chance at a cure for the patient.

 Cytoreductive surgery – this means the removal of the entire peritoneum which is the inner lining of the abdomen along with the removal of all cancer-affected organs inside the abdomen.
 This is a complicated procedure usually lasting more than 8-10 hours as the cancer surgeon has to ensure 100% removal of visible cancer.
 The surgery includes (animated video in the videos section)

 In simple terms, all the affected organs inside the abdomen have to be removed to ensure a chance at a cure.